ActionSA

 ActionSA is a political party in South Africa established in 2020 by Herman Mashaba, a former mayor of Johannesburg, shortly after he left the Democratic Alliance (DA).

-The party states that it has been established to "set South Africa free from the restraints of a broken political system and build a prosperous, non-racial and secure future for all its people." and that it follows the ideal of "Act as One to build a prosperous, non-racial and secure future for all South Africans."
+The party states that its purpose is to "set South Africa free from the restraints of a broken political system and build a prosperous, non-racial, and secure future for all its people."

 In the 2024 general election, ActionSA won six seats in the National Assembly with 1.2% of the vote.
 In June 2024, ActionSA declined an invitation to join the ANC-led Government of National Unity.

 Formation

 Party launch

-On 29 August 2020, a former Mayor of Johannesburg, Herman Mashaba, announced that he had started a new political party, which would be known as ActionSA and was intending to run for the three Gauteng metro cities (Johannesburg, Ekurhuleni and Tshwane) in the 2021 local government elections.
+On 29 August 2020, a former Mayor of Johannesburg, Herman Mashaba, announced that he had started a new political party, which would be known as ActionSA, and was intending to run for the three Gauteng metro cities (Johannesburg, Ekurhuleni and Tshwane) in the 2021 local government elections.
 The party soon gained notoriety as it brought together former politicians who were dissatisfied with big parties such as the DA and ANC.
 Makhosi Khoza, Vytjie Mentor and David Tembe were amongst the former ANC politicians who joined the newly formed ActionSA.
 On 5 October 2020, former DA provincial leader, John Moodey, announced that he had joined ActionSA.
-Soon, thereafter, he was followed by numerous former DA councillors, along with leaders like Abel Tau, Funzi Ngobeni and former DA Johannesburg youth leader, Lincoln Machaba.
+He was followed by numerous former DA councilors, along with leaders like Abel Tau, Funzi Ngobeni and former DA Johannesburg youth leader, Lincoln Machaba.

 Noting how many of its leaders came from the DA, the party's inaugural spokesperson said that "the party was not formed as part of a detraction for the DA, but the need to create an alternative towards a shared future."

-The party was quickly criticised by then newly elected leader of the DA, John Steenhuisen, who noted that every time a voter supports a small party like ActionSA, "the net result is the strengthening of the ANC.
+The party was quickly criticized by then newly elected leader of the DA, John Steenhuisen, who noted every time a voter supports a small party like ActionSA, "the net result is the strengthening of the ANC.
 We've been through this scenario so many times.
 As soon as the elections are over, voters who tested the waters with one of these new start-ups realise they got zero bang for their buck from a one-man party with a regional footprint, and they return to the DA.
 But by then the damage is done for the next five years."
 Steenhuisen's critique was not at these party's policies but rather that they are "too small" to impart any change.
 This criticism was followed by Steenhuisen's chief-of-staff's opinion piece which labelled ActionSA as "EFF-lite in disguise."
 In an open letter to Steenhuisen, Moodey criticised this opinion piece and what he called the DA's "race denialism" and defended ActionSA's vision and its leaders' reasons for leaving the DA.
 Moodey claimed that "Herman left the DA because it gave up on the project of being a serious political party that could challenge and unseat the ANC."